Search

 “What do you mean you’ve never seen a laughing Gerberian Shepsky before!”

-You will often hear people say that the German Shepherd Husky mix is not for first-time owners.
-Some of the reasons include their need for plenty of exercise and their grooming requirements.
+People often say that the German Shepherd Husky mix is not for first-time owners.
+Some reasons include their need for plenty of exercise and their grooming requirements.
 Both will give you an extra daily chore!

-German Shepherds are good first good dogs which also means the GSD Husky mix can also be a good choice for first-time owners.
-My GSD is my first dog and I like to think I’ve done alright.
-She tends to agree with me too.
-Here she is all nicely groomed!
+German Shepherds are good first dogs, meaning the GSD Husky mix can also be a good choice for first-time owners.

 Some will say the German Shepherd Husky mix has a damp-clothes odor.
 If your Shepsky should manifest this problem, you might consider a bath once every couple of months.
 More than this will rid your dog’s coat of its natural oils, so it’s not recommended.